 - The resort’s main infinity swimming pool is set at the water’s edge where the ocean’s waves break over a rock wall.
 The pool is not very deep, and features an elongated section that curves along the shore and from where you can take in the panoramic views.
 The ocean in front of the pool is teeming with wildlife, with blacktipped reef sharks being frequently spotted.

 - The Seychelles have the most magnificent beaches in the word, and Félicité Island, one of its crown jewels, is no exception to that.
-The resort’s shores are fringed by no less than four beautiful beaches.
-Three beaches are located near the resort entrance and along the pool deck.
-However, it’s the fabulolus Grand’ Anse beach – located at the outskirts of the resort grounds – that is the most impressive one.
+The resort’s shores are fringed by no less than four beaches.
+Three (not so impressive) beaches are located near the resort entrance and along the pool deck.
+However, it’s the fabulous Grand’ Anse beach – located at the outskirts of the resort grounds – that is the most impressive one.
 It overlooks La Digue Island and features some massive granite boulders along its fine white sand that feels like powdered sugar between your toes.

 - The resort has been brilliantly designed to embrace the untouched picturesque landscape of the island.
 Created by Six Senses Architecture and Design team and Richard Hywel Evans of Studio RHE in London, the resort features contemporary architecture and interiors that perfectly complement the island environment.
 An intentionally restrained base palette of stone, timber, tile and fabric was used to reflect the natural surroundings of weathered rock, petrified timber, vibrant vegetation and rare orchids.
 The lines of the interiors are clean and simple, creating a seamless transition from indoor to outdoor.
 The furniture and fittings have all been carefully selected to complement the vividly-colored flora and fauna.